ankurgecr/LocalNotificationHelper/readme.md

 NotificationHelper.cancel(myNotification);
 ```

-For cancelling all the scheduled notifications, cancelling
+For cancelling all the scheduled notifications, call
 ```
 NotificationHelper.cancelAll();
 ```